deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 #### The error handling bug that lead to lost accounts

-At the time there was a bug in the iOS app where accounts went missing seemingly randomly.
+At the time, there was a bug in the iOS app where accounts went missing seemingly randomly.
 Later we found out that **only experimental** encrypted accounts were affected by this issue.

 The bug was basically that Delta Chat iOS thought locked accounts would be unconfigured,